Ludovico III Gonzaga, Marquis of Mantua: Biography

 Ludovico was the son of Gianfrancesco I Gonzaga and Paola Malatesta daughter of Malatesta IV Malatesta of Pesaro.

 Ludovico followed the path of his father, Gianfrancesco, fighting as a condottiero from as early as 1432, when Gianfrancesco was vice-commander of Francesco Bussone's army.
 In 1433, he married Barbara of Brandenburg, niece of emperor Sigismund.

-Starting from 1436 (perhaps without the approval of his father) he entered the service of the Visconti of the Duchy of Milan.
+Starting from 1436 (perhaps without the approval of his father), he entered the service of the Visconti of the Duchy of Milan.
 The result was that Gianfrancesco exiled Ludovico from Mantua, together with his wife, naming Carlo Gonzaga as heir.
-However, in 1438 Gianfrancesco himself was hired by the Visconti, and reconciled with Ludovico in 1441.
+However, in 1438, Gianfrancesco himself was hired by the Visconti, and reconciled with Ludovico in 1441.
 Ludovico succeeded to the marquisate of Mantua in 1444, although part of the family fiefs went to his brothers Carlo, Gianlucido and Alessandro.
-At the time, the Mantuan state was reduced in size and in poor conditions after years of war and large expenses.
+At the time, the Mantuan state was reduced in size and was in poor condition after years of war and large expenses.

-From 1445 to 1450 Ludovico served as condottiero for Milan, Florence, Venice, and Naples, switching his allegiance in order to grant a higher level of peace for his lands.
-In 1448 he took part in the battle of Caravaggio, and was forced to flee.
-In 1449 he entered the service of Venice in the league formed with Florence against Milan.
-In 1450 he received permission to lead an army for King Alfonso of Naples in Lombardy, with the intent of gaining some possessions for himself.
-However, Francesco Sforza, the new duke of Milan, enticed him into an alliance with the promise of turning over to him Lonato, Peschiera and Asola, formerly Mantuan territories but then part of Venice.
+From 1445 to 1450, Ludovico served as condottiero for Milan, Florence, Venice, and Naples, switching his allegiance to grant a higher level of peace for his lands.
+In 1448, he took part in the battle of Caravaggio, and was forced to flee.
+In 1449, he entered the service of Venice in the league formed with Florence against Milan.
+In 1450, he received permission to lead an army for King Alfonso of Naples in Lombardy, with the intent of gaining some possessions for himself.
+However, Francesco Sforza, the new Duke of Milan, enticed him into an alliance with the promise of turning over to him Lonato, Peschiera and Asola, formerly Mantuan territories but then part of Venice.
 Venice responded by sacking Castiglione delle Stiviere (1452) and hiring Ludovico's brother, Carlo.